An abysmal 4% of organizations consider their internet-connected devices and associated technologies secure. Four. Percent.

 With complete visibility across the entire asset lifecycle, Oomnitza empowers IT teams to transform their data from something simply used for inventory to a strategic advantage in an increasingly complex environment.

 Want to take a deeper dive into the specific ways attack groups are circling The Overlooked Perimeter?
-Read the white paper here.
+Read the full paper here.

 Curious how your peers view the importance of clean asset data?
 IDC’s Spotlight Paper has the answers.